Integrate with Google Analytics

 Create a data stream to receive a Measurement ID

-From your GA account, click Admin (the gear icon in the bottom-left corner of the page).
+From your Google Analytics account, click Admin (the gear icon in the bottom-left corner of the page).

 Select your desired property.
 (Default will work.)